wiznick79/deliveryAPI/README.md

   from the default 'user' to 'admin' in the database (eg. using MongoDB Compass).
   2. The database connection string must be added in your .env file as DATABASE_URL.
 Same for PORT.
   3. To run locally:
-    - 'npm run dev' at the root folder to start Nodejs server,
+     - 'npm run dev' at the root folder to start Nodejs server
-    - 'npm start' in the react-app folder to build and run the React app,
+     - 'npm start' in the react-app folder to build and run the React app
      - access the app in the url: http://localhost:3000